|Prepare Now — Almost Everyone Needs a Visa for Australia

 - eVisitor visa, ETA or Visitor (Subclass 600) visa in the business visitor stream: should be used by conference participants, unless they are being paid by an organiser in Australia for their participation.

 - Temporary Work (Short Stay Activity) (Sublcass 400) visa: should be used by those who are being paid by an organisation in Australia for their participantion in a conference.

-For further types of visas, information on the visa application process or for questions about Australian visas,
+For further types of visas, information on how to apply or for questions about Australian visas,

 please visit http://www.immi.gov.au/Visas/Pages/Find-a-visa.aspx.